 5. IONOS -Previously 1&1 ($48/Year)

 The “Essential” package will cost you 48 USD for the first year.
-And it will cost 72 USD from the 2nd year.
+And it will cost 72 USD for the 2nd year.

 Check their renewal price & be sure you’re comfortable with it.
-Otherwise, they will charge you a higher rate from the next year.
+Otherwise, they will charge you a higher rate next year.

 IONOS also offers a $6 monthly subscription.
 But the monthly subscription doesn’t include the free domain.